wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.5

 <p class=fip id=p5>
-5.&emsp;When you feel guilty, remember that the ego has indeed violated the laws of God, but *you* have not.
+5. When you feel guilty, remember that the ego has indeed violated the laws of God, but *you* have not.
 <sup>2</sup>Leave the ‘sins’ of the ego to me.
 <sup>3</sup>That is what Atonement is for.
 <sup>4</sup>But until you change your mind about those whom your ego has hurt, the Atonement cannot release you.